Perlis State Executive Council

 The Perlis State Executive Council is the executive authority of the Government of Perlis, Malaysia.
 The Council comprises the Menteri Besar, appointed by the Raja on the basis that he is able to command a majority in the Perlis State Legislative Assembly, a number of members made up of members of the Assembly, the State Secretary, the State Legal Adviser and the State Financial Officer.

 This Council is similar in structure and role to the Cabinet of Malaysia, while being smaller in size.
 As federal and state responsibilities differ, there are a number of portfolios that differ between the federal and state governments.
+The Perlis State Executive Council is smaller compared to the ones in other states due to the smaller State Assembly.
+There are only 8 members instead of the 11 members in other states.

 Members of the Council are selected by the Menteri Besar, appointed by the Raja.
 The Council has no ministry, but instead a number of committees; each committee will take care of certain state affairs, activities and departments.
 Members of the Council are always the chair of a committee.

 Lists of full members

-Shukri EXCO (since 2022)
+Mohd Shukri EXCO (since 2022)

 Members since 22 November 2022 have been :

+Former members

 Azlan II EXCO (2018–2022)

 Members from 24 May 2018 to 22 November 2022 were :

+Azlan I EXCO (2013–2018)

+Members from 15 May 2013 to 24 May 2018 were :

+Md Isa EXCO (2008–2013)

+Members from 2008 to 2013 were :

+Shahidan Kassim III EXCO (2004–2008)

+Members from 2004 to 2008 were :

+Shahidan Kassim II EXCO (1999–2004)

+Members

+Members from 1999 to 2004 were :

+Deputy members

+Deputy members from 1999 to 2004 were :